y226xie/Quizzler-iOS-App/README.md

 **Step 3:** run `open -a Xcode Quizzler.xcodeproj`

 ## Notes:
-Questions can be easily change, they depend on what field this app is going to use
+Questions can be easily changed, they depend on what field this app is going to use